-- Make crunchy fruit dippers with cut-up fruit (e.g. slices of apple, orange, banana, peach, plum, strawberrries or grapes) and a container of yogurt.
-Try low-fat Stonyfield Farm, Dannon All-Natural, Brown Cow or other yogurt varieties.
+- Make crunchy fruit dippers with cut-up fruit (e.g. slices of apple, orange, banana, peach, plum, strawberries or grapes) and a container of yogurt.
+Try low-fat yogurt or Greek yogurts and compare labels for the lowest sugar content.
 Fill a small reusable container or plastic bag with yogurt toppings such as your child’s favorite cereal (e.g. Cheerios, Rice, Wheat or Corn Chex, Grape Nuts, or bran flakes), milled flax seed, wheat germ, low-fat granola, oatmeal, and/or sunflower seeds.
 Show children how to spear a piece of fruit with their fork (hands also work well but it can be quite messy), dip it in the yogurt and then dunk it in a crispy topping.
 This is a delicious and creative snack that the whole family will enjoy!

 The possibilities for snacks are endless!
 Be creative, ask your children for their input and make preparing snacks a fun activity for you and your children.
 Use this time together to talk, share stories, solve problems or simply be together.

 For more snack time fun see 50 Snacks your Kids will Love, Healthy Fun Snacks and Desserts for the Whole Family and Super Snacks for Your Super Kid.